-There are lots of options when setting a homework task so that teachers can configure the type of work they want to set and how much marking they want to do.
-Twenty quiz questions with automatic marking, a single high mark question, defining all the terms in a topic or a mixture of all three is possible with Tasks.
+There are lots of options when setting a homework task so that teachers can configure the type of work they want to set, how long it will take and how much marking they want to do.

 In his meta-analysis, John Hattie found that homework in secondary schools has a +0.64 effect size.
 That means when used appropriately it can have a significant impact on raising student attainment.

 However, not all homework is equal.
 Research shows that 5-10 minutes spent practicing what has been taught has the same effect as 1-2 hours of work.

 The highest impact is associated with rote learning, practice or rehearsal of subject matter; more task-orientated homework has higher effect than deep learning and problem solving.
 Overall, the more complex, open-ended and unstructured tasks have the lowest effect.
 Short, frequent homework closely monitored by teachers has more impact.